kathy-ems/tee_times/README.md

 ### Troubleshooting
 Error: Selenium modual is not installed

-Try to get out of virtual env (use poetry instead)
+To get out of virtual env (use poetry instead)
 ```
 $ deactivate
 ```